rappopo/dab/README.md

 Rappopo DAB is a kind of database abstraction layer which focuses on how to access and work with data easily.
 It won't be a very sophisticated and overly complex library.
 On the contrary, it'll only support the most basic operations.
 Not because we don't need it, but simply because I'm too stupid & lazy to write one :)

 In my work as a lousy programmer right now, I have to work with many different database.
 Be it relational or NoSQL.
-And through all the times, I have face the same problem over and over again: different ways to access the data, learning it's query language, and the list grows very quickly.
+And through all the times, I have to face the same problem over and over again: different ways to access the data, learning it's query language, and so on.
+The list grows very quickly.

 That's why this project is born.
 It should helps lazy and stupid people like me to get more time to drink beer.
 Not learning a new alien language over-and-over again.